 Location and Hours of the Mesa City Court:

 Mesa Municipal Court

 The Court is currently Open Monday – Thursday 7:00 AM to 6:00 PM except holidays.

-It is important for anyone facing a conviction for driving under the influence to seriously consider hiring an effective DUI attorney in Mesa.
-Having a DUI attorney who knows the judges and has experience in the Mesa City Court will provide you the best possible opportunity to resolve your case quickly.
+It is important for anyone facing a conviction for driving under the influence to seriously consider hiring an effective DUI defense attorney.
+Having a DUI attorney who knows the judges and has experience in the Mesa, AZ City Court will provide you the best possible opportunity to resolve your case quickly.
 The penalties for a first conviction are still significant, and an initial charge is possibly the most important to fight because it sets the stage for any subsequent charges.
 An intoxicated driving charge based on borderline blood alcohol content levels can be negotiated much easier than a second or third offense, depending on the circumstances.
 It is not a state requirement for the courts to adopt a policy of minimum standards for driving under the influence.

 If you need DUI Defense Attorney for Mesa City Court, call our offices at (602) 307-0808 to schedule a free consultation.
 You can also use our secure form to send us an email.